 Identity confirmation requirements for reclaims, abridged claims, transfers & when claiming an additional payment

-If identity for a payment is required and the claimant/recipient cannot authenticate their identity, then the full identity confirmation process will need to be completed.
-If the recipient's identity has not previously been confirmed under the identity confirmation model and they are attempting to reclaim, complete an abridged claim or transferring to another payment, they will need to confirm their identity in full.
-In addition, if a recipient transfers to or claims another payment that requires additional verification, e.g. age requirements, normal verification procedures for these details will apply.
+If the recipient's identity has not previously been confirmed under the identity confirmation model and they are attempting to reclaim, complete an abridged claim or transfer to another payment, they will need to confirm their identity in full.
+In addition, if a recipient transfers to or claims another payment that requires additional verification, for example, age requirements, normal verification procedures for these details will apply.

 Explanation: For claimants/recipients experiencing difficulty with identity confirmation, see 2.2.1.40.